 The parameter selection panel has quite a few options.
 Below are just a few of the possible combinations a salesperson can select from.

 Once parameters have been selected, users can save the line item, which then the system checks the parameters with an algorithm that returns a result in up to 10 minutes due to the complexity of the database.
-To mitigate this latenct the user's end, line items have a "checking" state, and users can continue to create line items while waiting.
+To account for the API delay, and to mitigate this latency on the user's end, line items have a "checking" state, and users can continue to create line items while waiting.

 Below is an example of what an IO might look like once it's been completed.
 Advertisers can create different IOs - usually their differences are between the DMA's.
 Not all line items, however, are available.
 If a line item is unavailable, it's visually separated from the available ones.
 Users can then hold a line item if they are ready to send it off to be signed by the advertiser.